Aestivate - To remain inactive during a prolonged period of high temperatures or drought, usually while hidden. (also Estivate)

 Morphotype - A physically distinct population with a geographical range that does not conform to taxonomy based on molecular evidence (includes many accepted subspecies.)

 Mottled - Irregularly marked with blotches and spots.

-Mullerian Mimicry - when two harmful species that are not closely related and share common predators have evolved to mimic each others warning signals.
+Mullerian Mimicry - When two harmful species that are not closely related and share common predators have evolved to mimic each others' warning signals.
+(Wickipedia)